timmyjose-projects/garvel/design/Scratch.md

        artifacts are present (and if not, download them).

-    How the Garvel Cache works
+    How the Garvel Cache works?

     The Garvel Cache structure is shown above, but in order to handle queries about available artifacts, a Mapping file will also be persisted in the GC root directory.
 If this file is not present, then all the dependencies will have